geaaru/freeradius-tasks/README.md

 ## Technologies

-For image preparation use [Mottainai](https://mottainaici.github.io/docs/) and details are available [here](https://github.com/geaaru/freeradius-tasks/tree/master/mottainai/images).
+For image preparation is used [Mottainai](https://mottainaici.github.io/docs/) and details are available [here](https://github.com/geaaru/freeradius-tasks/tree/master/mottainai/images).

 For automation is used [Ansible](https://www.ansible.com/) and the detail are available